Home » Sage Smith, 19: Transwoman Disappears After Meeting Up With Date

 When Sage didn’t return home from her date, her roommate became concerned and called Lolita, who in turn told Aubrey to contact the authorities.
 An investigation would uncover that Sage had been texting with a man named Erik McFadden, and when detectives looked into the 28-year-old, they discovered that McFadden told friends he had plans to meet up with someone on West Main Street on November 20.

 On November 27, he reportedly called the police and informed them he was in New York, and when he was asked about Sage, he claimed they never met up because she simply stood him up.
-According to McFadden, he didn’t have any knowledge of Sage’s whereabouts and hung up on authorities when they suggested that he make his way back to Virginia.
+According to McFadden, he didn’t know Sage’s whereabouts and hung up on authorities when they suggested that he make his way back to Virginia.

 Two days after the call, McFadden’s girlfriend reportedly alerted authorities that he was making his way back to Charlottesville and he was prepared for the police to meet him.
 However, he never arrived, and the girlfriend would say that McFadden decided not to return.
 He offered up an explanation about Sage Smith when he emailed his girlfriend the following day to say that the teen was blackmailing him with threats that he would tell her that they had sexual intercourse.
 He admitted to meeting Sage on the evening of November 20 but denied knowing what happened to her.